-As in all years, but 2020 - 2021 in particular, this report would not be complete without recognising the dedication, resilience and adaptability shown, in the face of the most extreme and unimaginably challenging circumstances, by all the staff of the two hospitals and Weavers Croft.
+As in all years, this report would not be complete without recognising the dedication, resilience and adaptability shown, in the face of the most extreme and unimaginably challenging circumstances, by all the staff of the two hospitals and Weavers Croft.

 This gratitude extends equally to the administrators of the two NHS Foundation Trusts and all the allied services, such as Ambulance and Primary Care.
 Locally and nationally, we are indebted to you all.
-Financial review a.
-Going concern b.
-Annual Review